 For EN > 1060 the anchors, chain cables and ropes will be fixed by Tasneef depending on the case.
+Figure 3: B and St for multihull (1/1/2025)

 7.1.2 When calculating h, sheer and trim are to be disregarded, i.e. h is to be taken equal to the sum of freeboard amidships plus the height h_n (at the centreline) of each tier of superstructures and deckhouses having a breadth greater than B/4.